Frequently Asked Questions

 Do I have to put in a lot of effort to the process?

 As with all things you get out of counselling what you are prepared to put in.
 The counselling sessions are your opportunity to explore issues.
 The work is essentially done by you with the assistance of the counsellor.
-The process is not necessarily an easy one, and can be quite emotionally painful at times.
+The process is not necessarily an easy one, and can be emotionally painful at times.
 The intention is to work through, and understand, the emotions and reasons for them, increasing awareness in your choices as you go forward.

 What is the key to counselling and change?

 In my view, and in the view of many experienced commentators on counselling, the key to making effective change through counselling comes down to the strength of the therapeutic relationship.
 This does not mean that the counsellor and the client are 'friends', and in fact this may often seem to be far from the case.
 Difficult things are explored in the therapy room, and the counsellor may well be the focus of anger, sadness or whatever emotions may be coming up.
 These moments enable effective therapeutic discovery and change to be made.
+I also believe that deep seated change can be brought about by finding meaning in life.

 How do I know that my counsellor is reputable?